albertodeago/cloc-web/README.md

 ## Benchmarks

+Consider that all the results here are taken on my machine and they sure are not perfect nor precise by any means, I just took these numbers to compare different solutions and use the one that looked most efficient (at least on my machine)

 The first version was a "sequential" count inside a web worker.
 On my machine, to count the [vuetify repo]() (not a huge project, but neither small) it takes around **8598.8999** ms for a total of **6859** counted files and **850362** lines of code.